 My new single, The Duck Pond, tells the true story of a romance-novel-like agreement to meet a college girlfriend from 1978 ten years later at the Central Park lagoon (a.k.a. “the duck pond”).
 The Catcher-In-The-Rye-inspired song was produced by Doug Kwartler at Hollow Body Studio, and the lovely hand-painted lyric video was created by Lisa Bastoni.
-The single will be on the Hudson Harding Nov-Dec folk radio singles CD compilation and will be released for streaming and download on all the usual platforms on Nov 3rd.
+The single is on the Hudson Harding Nov-Dec 2021 folk radio singles CD compilation and was released for streaming and download on all the usual platforms on Nov 3rd, 2021.

 For My Boys

 My Father’s Day-themed song For My Boys is on my 2018 CD A Landscape of Ghosts.
 The song was also on the June 2021 Hudson Harding folk radio singles CD compilation, where it received national airplay.
 Christine Lavin also had a song on that compilation, heard mine, contacted me out of the blue, and made this video for me.

 Take a beat-up old sportscar, a Guild D55 that fell off the back of a postal truck, and a head wound, and you’ve got yourself a song.
 My entry to NPR’s Tiny Desk contest.

 My video of the song from my 2018 album A Landscape Of Ghosts about Robert McNamara, secretary of defense under Kennedy and Johnson.
 The song was heavily influenced by the Erol Morris film The Fog of War, which was an interview with McNamara near the end of his life.
 YouTube has labeled it as “age-restricted content” because it contains graphic Vietnam war photos.
 For this reason, embedding the video results in this scary-looking message.
 The video, however, will play if you click “Watch on YouTube.”
 It can also be seen here.